Cold sores are small painful blisters that can appear around the mouth, face, or

 Prescription or over-the-counter treatments are sometimes recommended by the doctor.

-Cool foods and drinks can help make eating more comfortable.
+Cool foods and drinks can help make kids more comfortable.

 When Should I Call the Doctor?

-the sores don't heal by themselves within 2 weeks
+has sores that don't heal by themselves within 2 weeks

 Can Cold Sores Be Prevented?